cespare/dotfiles/system_notes.md

 * In xfce keyboard settings: change key repeat and delay:
   - delay: 250
   - speed: 40
+* Configure ssh server not to accept passwords but only pub key
 * Add xbindkeys to startup applications
 * Copy in /etc/fstab from previous installation and make sure everything's peachy
 * Copy in /etc/cron.daily/fstrim from previous installation (note future ubuntu versions should obviate this)